alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 # CREATE SKILL - NEW COMMAND

-`askx new` allows developers to create an `Alexa hosted skill`, and clone the skill project to the local machine, which replaces and optimizes `ask create-hosted-skill` command in CLI V1.
+`askx new` creates an [Alexa hosted skill](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html), clones the skill project, and provides a git-ready environment on the local machine.
+This replaces the `ask create-hosted-skill` command in CLI v1.

-Alexa hosted deployer builds Alexa skills quickly by provisioning required resources automatically.
-Alexa hosted service will create a new AWS account with a deployment pipeline (CodeBuild), a skill Lambda function, a Git repository (CodeCommit) and an S3 bucket for developers.
-Thus, the developers can then develop on the editor inside the portal or checkout the code using Git and develop with their IDEs.
+Using`askx new`, the Alexa hosted skill service will create a new AWS account, which owns a Git repository using AWS CodeCommit, and an AWS Lambda function centered back-end.
+This allows developers to either code on the portal editor or checkout the code using Git and code on local IDEs.

-**STRUCTURE OF INIT COMMAND:**
+**STRUCTURE OF NEW COMMAND:**

-`askx init [-p | --profile <profile>] [--debug] [-h | --help]`
+`askx new [-p | --profile <profile>] [--debug] [-h | --help]`

 **OPTIONS DESCRIPTION:**

 **profile**: Optional.
-Specify a profile name to be used.
-Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.
+Profile name to be used.
+Uses `default` as the default profile name, if this option or the environmental variable `ASK_DEFAULT_PROFILE` is not set.

 **debug**: Optional.
-Appends a debug message to the standard error.
+Show debug messages.

 ## WORKFLOW:

-Users will be asked following questions to create a new skill:
+Users will be asked the following questions to create a new skill:

-* Prompts user for a `programming language`
+* Prompts user for `programming language`
-	* Select a programming language.
+	* Select programming language
+	* AHS supports Python3.7 and Node10.x
-* Prompts user for a `deploy delegate` to depoly skill infrastructure
+* Prompts user for `deploy delegate` to deploy skill infrastructure
-	* Select a `@ask-cli/hosted-skill-deployer`.
+	* Select `@ask-cli/hosted-skill-deployer`
-* Prompts user for a `skill template`
-	* There is one template- Hello World Skill as a default option for now.
-* Prompts user for a `skill name`
+* Prompts user for `skill name`
-  * Leave this empty to use default skill name or
+ 	 * Leave empty to use the default skill name  `Hello World Skill`
-  * Enter a value for skill name.
 * Prompts user for a `folder name` for the skill project
-  * Leave this empty to use default folder name or
+ 	 * Leave empty to use the default folder name  `HelloWorldSkill`

-  * Enter a value for folder name.
+The user is not prompted for a `skill template`.
+The [Hello World Skill](https://github.com/alexa/skill-sample-nodejs-hello-world) is the only option for now.

 # DOWNLOAD SKILL - INIT COMMAND

-`askx init --hosted-skill-id <hosted-skill-id>` -- helps developers migrate an Alexa-Hosted Skill (code + resources) to their local environment.
+`askx init --hosted-skill-id <hosted-skill-id>` -- download an existing Alexa-Hosted Skill to their local environment.

-This command initializes Alexa Hosted Skills by cloning project from the hosted skill service, and provide git-ready environment, so the developers can checkout, pull from, and push to a remote Git repository from their local machines.
+This command initializes Alexa Hosted Skills by cloning the project from the hosted skill service, downloading the latest Alexa skill package, and provide a git-ready environment.
+Developers can then checkout, pull from, and push to a remote Git repository from their local machines.

 **STRUCTURE OF INIT COMMAND:**